All about St. Bede's Early Years Foundation Stage Unit!!!!

 What the children need every day:

-Reception: a named, filled water bottle (water only); a Book Bag (available from the school office); a coat (children play outside in ALL weathers and their packed lunch (if not having a school-made dinner).
+Reception: a named, filled water bottle (water only); a Book Bag (available from the school office); a coat (children play outside in ALL weathers and their packed lunch (if they are not having a school-made dinner).

 Worship: